MRSA Infection (cont.)

 What is methicillin-resistant Staphylococcus aureus (MRSA)?

 MRSA stands for methicillin-resistant Staphylococcus aureus (S. aureus) bacteria.
 This organism is known for causing skin infections in addition to many other types of infections.
 There are other designations in the scientific literature for these bacteria according to where the bacteria are acquired by patients, such as community-acquired MRSA (also termed CA-MRSA or CMRSA), hospital-acquired or health-care-acquired MRSA (also termed HA-MRSA or HMRSA), or epidemic MRSA (EMRSA).
-Statistical data suggest that as many as 19,000 people per year have died from MRSA in the U.S.; data supplied by the CDC in 2011 suggest this number has declined by about 54% from 2005 to 2011, in part, because of prevention practices at hospitals and home care.
+Statistical data suggest that as many as 19,000 people per year have died from MRSA in the U.S. Data supplied by the CDC in 2011 suggests this number has declined by about 54% from 2005 to 2011, in part, because of prevention practices at hospitals and home care.
 In addition, hospital deaths from MRSA infection have declined by about 9,000 per year from 2005-2011.
 However, the CDC recently estimated about 80,000 infections with 11,000 deaths occurred in 2011, but they suggest that a far greater number of minor infections occurred in both the community and in hospitals.

 Although S. aureus has been causing infections (staph infections) probably as long as the human race has existed, MRSA has a relatively short history.
 MRSA was first noted in 1961, about two years after the antibiotic methicillin was initially used to treat S. aureus and other infectious bacteria.
 The resistance to methicillin was due to a penicillin-binding protein coded for by a mobile genetic element termed the methicillin-resistant gene (mecA).
 In recent years, the gene has continued to evolve so that many MRSA strains are currently resistant to several different antibiotics such as penicillin, oxacillin, and amoxicillin (Amoxil, Dispermox, Trimox).
 HA-MRSA are often also resistant to tetracycline (Sumycin), erythromycin (E-Mycin, Eryc, Ery-Tab, PCE, Pediazole, Ilosone), and clindamycin (Cleocin).
 In 2009, research showed that many antibiotic-resistant genes and toxins are bundled and transferred together to other bacteria, which speed the development of toxic and resistant strains of MRSA.
 S. aureus is sometimes termed a superbug because of its ability to be resistant to several antibiotics.